Development Plan

 Phase II: Small Scale Sunflower Star Cultivation

-Phase II, which may start before the completion of Phase I, will take about two years to complete.
-From both literature and evidence from Dr. Jason Hodin’s work at Friday Harbor Laboratories, raising several cohorts of F1 generations and spawning them, these stars are presumed to take 3 years to get to reproductive size, around 15cm, about the size of a dinner plate.
+Phase II, is currently ongoing, as 72 juveniles are currently being raised at our aquaculture facility.
+From both literature and evidence from Dr. Jason Hodin’s work at Friday Harbor Laboratories raising several cohorts of F1 generations and spawning them, these stars are presumed to take 3 years to get to reproductive size.

 Phase III: Large Scale Sunflower Star Cultivation